Emergency Evacuation 101

 How important are fire drills?

-Fire drills are probably one of the most common safety drills practiced because fires can happen anywhere.
+Fire drills are probably one of the most commonly practiced safety drills because fires can happen anywhere.
 Fire drills are the most basic evacuation drills.
 Implemented properly, fire drills can demonstrate the strengths and weaknesses of the EAP.
 Fire drills should be practiced frequently throughout the year.
-Doing so allows helps safety professionals ensure that the alarm system, EAP, evacuation routes, and equipment work properly during a real emergency.
-All workplaces are constantly in flux due to environmental, operational, and physical changes that happen throughout a year.
-Safety professionals want to make sure the EAP works despite these changes and updates the EAP.
+Doing so helps safety professionals ensure that the alarm system, EAP, evacuation routes, and equipment work properly during a real emergency.
+All workplaces are constantly in flux due to environmental, operational, and physical changes that happen throughout the year.
+Safety professionals want to make sure the EAP works despite these changes and updates.

 How should a facility prepare a chain of command and important personnel for emergencies?